Simon Napier-Bell

 Simon Robert Napier-Bell (born 22 April 1939) is an English record producer, music manager, author and journalist.
-At different times, he has managed artists as diverse as the Yardbirds, John's Children, Marc Bolan, Japan, London, Ultravox, Boney M, Sinitta, Wham!, Blue Mercedes, Alsou and Candi Staton, among others.
+At different times, he has managed artists as diverse as the Yardbirds, John's Children, Marc Bolan, Japan, London, Sinéad O'Connor, Ultravox, Boney M, Sinitta, Wham!, Blue Mercedes, Alsou and Candi Staton, among others.

+Napier-Bell has written two volumes of music history, focusing on the history of the music industry since the 18th century.
+He has also written two memoirs about his own experiences in the music industry.

 Early years

-Napier-Bell attended Durston House in Ealing and then later a primary school at Perivale.
+Napier-Bell attended Durston House in Ealing, and then later a primary school at Perivale.
 He then attended Harrow County School for Boys and Bryanston School in Dorset.
-Whilst at Bryanston he formed the school's first jazz band.
-When he left school at age 17, it was with the idea of becoming a professional musician, preferably in America.
+Whilst at Bryanston, he formed the school's first jazz band.
+When he left school at the age of 17, it was with the idea of becoming a professional musician, preferably in America.
 A year later, unable to get a visa to the United States, he emigrated to Canada.